thiago-freitas-tavares/django-crm/README.md

 101. website/views.py: import `Record` class from `models.py` and create a `records` variable to grab everything that is currently on the table.
 102. website/views.py: pass the `records` variable as the context dictionary in the `render` function that is after user's authentication, so we can do something with it at `index.html`.
-103. website/templates/index.html: inside the `if user.is_authenticated` block, create an `if records` and `for record` blocks to show each record in the home page.
+103. website/templates/index.html: inside the `if user.is_authenticated` block, create an `if records` and `for record` blocks to show each record in the `home` page.
 104. website/templates/index.html: printing `{{ record }}` shows only the `first_name` and `last_name`, as defined at `models.py` `__str__` function, so we print each item separately.

-## Bootstrap Table

 105. https://getbootstrap.com: Docs -> Content (Tables) -> Copy to clipboard (Overview)
 106. website/templates/index.html: Paste code inside the `if use.is_authenticated` block, change bootstrap's first row headers and move the `if records` block to bootstrap's `tbody`, removing bootstrap's sample rows.
 107. website/templates/index.html: change the `table` `class` to the desired bootstap styling (`table-striped` `table-hover` `table-bordered`) and `thead` `class` to `table-dark`.